Pres. Trump faces ‘incitement of insurrection’ impeachment charge

 Also on Monday, before the resolution calling on Pence to invoke the 25th Amendment, the House Sergeant at Arms formally offered his resignation following the riots, which was accepted.

-House Speaker Nancy Pelosi has said that the House will proceed with legislation to impeach Trump as she pushes the vice president and the Cabinet to invoke constitutional authority to force him out.
+House Speaker Nancy Pelosi has said that the House will proceed with legislation to impeach Trump.

+In a statement Monday, Pelosi denounced House Republicans’ action to block the 25th Amendment resolution, saying their complicity “endangers America, erodes our Democracy, and it must end.”

+“As our next step, we will move forward with bringing impeachment legislation to the Floor,” Pelosi added.
+“The President’s threat to America is urgent, and so too will be our action.”

 A Republican senator, Pat Toomey of Pennsylvania, joined Republican Sen. Lisa Murkowski of Alaska over the weekend in calling for Trump to “resign and go away as soon as possible.”